I don’t teach yoga, I teach transformation.

-These statements at the top of Alex Wilson’s website does not only express what she wants her followers to gain from her practice and her content, but also the growth she has experienced herself.
+This statement at the top of Alex Wilson’s Instagram Bio does not only express what she wants her followers to gain from her practice and her content, but also the growth she has experienced herself.
 The self-proclaimed Anxious Yogi has turned her own mental wellness journey into a career in helping others.

 Her Mental Wellness Journey

 Alex has had her fair share of anxiety throughout her life.

 “I’ve struggled with anxiety for a long time — since I was a kid.
 But I was raised in a (mostly) healthy and happy home.
 I was raised to be optimistic and hardworking and independent — and so I was.
 But that has NEVER stopped anxiety from impacting me, making my life harder than it needed to be, or taking me down dark pathways and at times hating myself,” she says.

 When asked to describe the person she was before her journey, she describes herself as being “insecure, anxious, and lonely.”